-Below is a list of a few of the artists who have recently received support form Norwich Arts Centre.
+Below is a list of a few of the artists who have recently received support from Norwich Arts Centre.

 We also support a huge number of artists aged 14-19 through our Sonic Youths scheme.
 You can find out more about Sonic Youths HERE.